pylover/bddcli/README.md

 ### About

-A framework to easily test your command line interface in another(isolated) process and gather stdout, stderr and returnStatus of the process.
+A framework to easily test your command line interface in another(isolated) process and gather `stdout`, `stderr` and `exit-status` of the process.

+Thanks to https://github.com/cheremnov for the Windows support.

 ## Installation